7th Annual Pacific Northwest Hybrid Symposium

 Professor of Medicine at the Schulich School of Medicine & Dentistry in London, Ontario, Senior Scientific Director of Alimentiv Inc

 Dr. Brian Feagan is a gastroenterologist, with training in Clinical Epidemiology and Biostatistics.
-His research focus is the design, conduct, and execution of large-scale randomized controlled trials (RCTs) in Crohn’s disease (CD) and ulcerative colitis (UC), and over the past 30 years, has been Principal Investigator in over 140 multi-center RCTs.
-His research has been devoted to the development, validation, and optimization of outcome measures to assess the efficacy of novel therapeutics in CD and UC.
+His research focus is the design, conduct, and execution of large-scale randomized controlled trials (RCTs) in Inflammatory Bowel Diseases (IBD), and over the past 30 years, has been Principal Investigator in over 140 multi-center RCTs.
+His research has been devoted to the development, validation, and optimization of outcome measures to assess the efficacy of novel therapeutics in IBD.
 Dr. Feagan is Professor of Medicine at the Schulich School of Medicine & Dentistry, a gastroenterologist at London Health Sciences Centre and Senior Scientific Director of Alimentiv Inc (formerly Robarts Clinical Trials Inc).
 Brian G. Feagan completed a medical degree at the University of Western Ontario in London, Ontario, Canada.
 His postdoctoral training included a residency in the Department of Medicine and a fellowship in Gastroenterology at the University of Western Ontario.
-A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology, the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC), and the European Crohn’s & Colitis Organization (ECCO).
-He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation of America (CCF) and the Dean’s Award of Excellence in 2013 from the University of Western Ontario.
-He has authored over 200 articles, book chapters and has also given over 900 invited presentations, at national and international scientific meetings.
+A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology (ACG), the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC), and the European Crohn’s & Colitis Organization (ECCO).
+He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation (CCF) and the Dean’s Award of Excellence in 2013 from the University of Western Ontario.
+He has authored numerous articles, book chapters and has also given over 900 invited presentations, at national and international scientific meetings.
 In 1997, Dr. Feagan became Director of Robarts Clinical Trials (now Alimentiv, Inc.).

 Event Sponsors